What Is Orthostatic Hypotension?

 Adrenal Insufficiency: Endocrine Emergency

-Primary adrenal insufficiency (Addison disease) causes orthostatic hypotension through combined deficiency of cortisol and aldosterone.
+Primary adrenal insufficiency (Addison disease) causes orthostatic hypotension through combined cortisol and aldosterone deficiency.
 The clinical picture includes extreme fatigue, weight loss, hyponatremia, hyperkalemia, and skin hyperpigmentation (especially in folds, scars, and mucous membranes).
 Hyperpigmentation is the most characteristic cutaneous sign — it results from excess ACTH stimulating melanocytes.

 Medications: The Most Frequent Cause in Older Adults

 Iatrogenic (medication-induced) orthostatic hypotension is the most prevalent cause in older adults.
-The main offenders are: antihypertensives (especially diuretics and alpha-blockers), tricyclic antidepressants, antipsychotics, antiparkinsonian medications (levodopa, dopamine agonists), and opioids.
-A detailed review of all medications is mandatory.
+The main offenders: antihypertensives (especially diuretics and alpha-blockers), tricyclic antidepressants, antipsychotics, antiparkinsonian drugs (levodopa, dopamine agonists), and opioids.
+A detailed medication review is mandatory.

-The initial approach is always to optimize pharmacotherapy before adding new medications for orthostatic hypotension.
-Reducing the dose, changing the timing (avoiding antihypertensives in the morning when OH is morning-type), or substituting alternatives with a smaller orthostatic effect frequently resolves the problem without needing additional treatment.
+The initial approach is always to optimize pharmacotherapy before adding new drugs for orthostatic hypotension.
+Reducing the dose, changing the timing (avoiding morning antihypertensives when OH is morning-type), or substituting alternatives with less orthostatic effect frequently resolves the problem without further treatment.

 Treatment